romainsi/zabbix-VEEAM_B-R/README.md

   - Size included in each jobs (disabled by default)
   - Size excluded in each jobs (disabled by default)
   - Next run time of each jobs
+  - Last end time of each jobs
+  - Last run time of each jobs

 ### 2. Veeam Tape Jobs:
   - Result of each jobs